rickymoorhouse/blog/content/blog/2008/2008-07-26-what-a-fun-day.md

-This afternoon we went down to Gunwharf Quays to get Abi some new shoes and decided to go up the tower as well.
+This afternoon we went down to Gunwharf Quays to get some new shoes and decided to go up the tower as well.
 As there's a "Meet the Navy" event on at the dockyards, we had really good views of all the extra boats that are around the harbour for that.
 Abi had great fun up the tower, and loved the glass floor - she walked very confidently on it, laid on it and even stayed there when people were jumping right next to her!

 Then we finished off the day with a barbecue.